-For example, the aggressive stance will move against people in order to get what they want.
-They tend to seek attention from those around them for their accomplishments and try to gain autonomy by being in control of their situation.
+For example, the aggressive stance will move against people to get what they want.
+They tend to seek attention from those around them for their accomplishments and try to gain autonomy by controlling their situation.
 This is sometimes interpreted by others as abrasive and off-putting and can drive relationships away.

 The Dependent Stance Moves Towards Others

-The dependent stance tends to focus on drawing closer to others in order to get what they want and achieve goals.
+The dependent stance focuses on drawing closer to others to get what they want and achieve goals.
 They generally thrive on being part of a group and having others to collaborate with and rely on.
 They also find comfort and approval in the group setting.
 Helping others is also crucial for dependent stance types.

 On the other hand, this dependence on others can sometimes lead to over-dependence.
-It is crucial for dependent types to set and adhere to proper boundaries in order to maintain healthy and fulfilling relationships.
+Dependent types must set and adhere to proper boundaries to maintain healthy and fulfilling relationships.

 The Withdrawn Stance Moves Away from Others

 Notice the subtle difference here between the withdrawn stance and the aggressive stance.
 Moving away from others is not the same as moving against others.
-As the name suggests, the withdrawn stance moves away from conflict as well as all other forms of interaction.
+As the name suggests, the withdrawn stance moves away from conflict and all other forms of interaction.

 This is not to say they cannot maintain friendships or close relationships.
 Rather, the withdrawn stance does best when they are given time and space to think introspectively.